This stuffed chicken parmesan recipe makes the most satisfying and cheesy weeknight dinner!

 - Slice a pocket into the center of each chicken breast.

 - Stuff the breasts with mozzarella.
 You can use a toothpick to hold the breast together (you just need to remember to take it out before eating!!).

-- Dunk the breasts in the eggs, then in the pork rinds and place each in a heat-safe pan.
+- Coat.
+Dunk the breasts in the eggs, then in the bread crumbs/pork rinds, and place each on a heat-safe pan.

 - Assemble + bake.
 Once you've done this for all the breasts, arrange them in the pan and pour the marinara around the breasts.
 Sprinkle parmesan on top.
 Place pan in the oven and bake for 30 minutes, or until the breasts have reached an internal temperature of 165 F. Wait 10 minutes before slicing into the breasts.
 Serve with fresh basil and enjoy!